KillianMeersman/Supermake/README.md

 As you can see, we have three targets (.ONESHELL is a "pseudo-target", we'll come back to that) of which two have recipes (the actual scripts under the target names).

-### First, a note on Supermake recipes
+### First, a note on important differences
+Early on in Supermake's development, I decided to change the variable syntax from `$(NAME)` to `${{NAME}}`.
+This has the following advantages:
+1. Does not clash with shell variables & subshells.
+2. Allows spacing between the brackets and identifier, potentially improving readability.

 Unlike the default Make behaviour, which will pass every line of your recipe into a new shell.
 Supermake passes the whole recipe to the chosen (or default) interpreter.
 This functionality can be replicated in Make by defining the `.ONESHELL` target.
 We'll remove this target in the following steps as it's now redundant.
 It's for this reason that the default shell in Supermake is `sh -ce`, the `-e` flag makes the recipe fail when a line returns a non-zero exit code, as you would expect in Make.
 Talking about shells...

 ### Using different executors